MicrosoftDocs/edge-developer/microsoft-edge/includes/new-devtools-version-note.md

 ms.date: 03/26/2020
 ---
 > [!NOTE]
 > Microsoft Edge is built using Chromium, starting at version 75.
-For more information, [download Microsoft Edge][MicrosoftEdge], and try out the [Microsoft Edge Developer Tools][DevtoolsGuideChromium].
+For more information, [download Microsoft Edge](https://www.microsoft.com/edge), and try out the [Microsoft Edge Developer Tools](/microsoft-edge/devtools-guide-chromium).

 <!-- image links -->